duzumaki/bake_tray/README.md

 # bake_tray

 This is an app I'm developing for Bread Batch.
-It will aloow him to create his news posts via this application
+It will allow him to create his news posts via this application.

+V1.0 will support video and photo renders.
+V2.0 will allow for mulitple theme selection
+V2.5 will focus on a better UI/UX design